Skip to content

 Introduction

-The Transaction Pause module is one of the built-in modules included in the Polkadot SDK, and it is available in any Tanssi appchain based on the official templates version 400 or higher.
+The Transaction Pause module is one of the built-in modules included in the Polkadot SDK, and it is available in any Tanssi-powered network based on the official templates version 400 or higher.

-This module allows an appchain governor to temporarily avoid executing a set of hand-picked transactions while the rest of the transactions carry on as usual.
+This module allows a network governor to temporarily avoid executing a set of hand-picked transactions while the rest of the transactions carry on as usual.
 This feature is helpful in several scenarios, such as disabling functionality in which a security threat has been discovered, enabling seasonal functionality only when needed, and enabling a set of transactions exactly on a launch date.

-In an emergency scenario, when a critical exploit is discovered, this module allows the appchain to isolate and stop only the affected functionality, effectively minimizing the overall impact.
+In an emergency scenario, when a critical exploit is discovered, this module allows the network to isolate and stop only the affected functionality, effectively minimizing the overall impact.

 Warning